 Massachusetts General Laws, Chapter 6, Section 108, establishes the Manufactured Homes Commission.
 It is the mission of the Manufactured Homes Commission to provide prompt, impartial service to all parties affected by or concerned with matters pertaining to manufactured housing communities, to the maximum extent permitted by law.

-Legislation Authorizing the Manufactured Homes Commission
+Manufactured Homes Commission Meeting Information

-Chicopee: April 15, 2014
+Chicopee: April 2014

 Taunton: January 2014